China-U.S. Christian Fellowship Opens in Shanghai

 Following these introductions, both sides delivered keynote speeches on four sub-topics: church ministry, social services, theological education and training, and publishing and distribution.
 The Chinese speakers represented the national, provincial, and municipal CC&TSPMs in China, including those from Shanghai, Zhejiang, and Jiangsu provinces, along with the national theological seminary and the Amity Foundation.
 After each presentation, both sides engaged in responses and discussions.

 Concluding the meeting, Rev. Lin Manhong emphasized the significance of exchanges between Chinese and American churches.
-Rev. Shan Weixiang, the vice chairperson of the national TSPM, noted that this exchange meeting could potentially overcome false information and move beyond malicious misunderstandings and misinterpretations.
+Rev. Shan Weixiang, vice chairperson of the national TSPM, noted that this exchange meeting could potentially overcome false information and move beyond malicious misunderstandings and misinterpretations.
 He stressed the need for mutual visits and open communication between China and the United States.
 Pastor Shan further anticipated that the two churches would foster Sino-US cooperation and that this session would bless both congregations.

 Rev. Dr. Stephen Lee, senior pastor of Saddleback Church in Hong Kong, and Dr. Paul Leung, a member of the CLE Board of Directors, expressed their gratitude to CCC&TSPM, hoping for ongoing friendship and cooperation between the two parties.